solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 Directions:  With your team, answer the following questions and be prepared to present your solution to others:

 1. Who will you present this solution to?
 Who is your target customer audience?
-Who are the decision makers?
+Who are the decision-makers?

 2. What customer business needs do you need to address with your solution?